HL727/DreamDevFast/README.md

 <h3><b>About Me</b></h3>
 <hr />
 <p>
-  &nbsp;I'm a full stack web developer who have got deep experience of web design and development with Node.js. <br/>
+  &nbsp;I'm a full stack web developer with vast experience of MERN, MEVN, MEAN stacks and blockchain. <br/>
-  Web site development is in my blood as I have been working as web developer for 9 years.
+  Web site development is in my blood as I have been working as web developer for 6 years.
   Throughout all these precious years I have made myself enrich with a lot of web related skills.
   I believe in quality and confidence rather than quantity and more money earning policy.
   I like difficult tasks to prove my ability as a Full stack developer.